oslofjord-twin/OslofjordDB-API/README.md

 - Hasura can be reached at http://localhost:8080 (for playing around with graphql on our data).

 ## API documentation
 Since GraphQL is a self-documenting query language, it can be explored directly in the GraphiQL-playground available at http://localhost:8080.
 I would recommend exploring the data using the different types of queries.
-A tip is to use the "Docs"-page at the top right of GraphiQL, that includes comments and documentation about the different queries and mutations available (NB!
-This is still a work in progress).
+A tip is to use the "Docs"-page at the top right of GraphiQL, that includes comments and documentation about the different queries and mutations available.
+The GraphQL endpoint as well as the request headers needed to use the API are also available here.

 For more information about how to explore the data using GraphQL, I would recommend checking out Hasura's own documentation:
 - Queries: https://hasura.io/docs/latest/queries/overview/